Most used abilities: Arcane Portal

 Tobias was squirming, shouting, and trying to wriggle himself free, but it was in vain.
 In an unhurried manner, the monster raised Tobias to its mouth – a large, gaping hole at the base of the tentacles – and bit off his head.
 Imaya began to scream hysterically, and Nozie shot forward, no doubt realizing that the same could happen to his master too.
 But he didn’t need to worry for long, because the moment Ran’del saw that he couldn’t help Tobias anymore, he disappeared from the grasp of the monster.

-In the same instant, he reappeared on the ground and broke into a run.
-This time he steered clear of the place where the impaled archer had been.
+In the same instant, he reappeared on the ground and broke into a run, steering clear of the place where the impaled archer had been.
 The blinded octopus giant had somehow found the injured man and was already chomping on his remains.

 When Ran’del got closer, Teva’ryn could see that he was carrying the rapier.
 The man wiped his tear-soaked face hurriedly, then turned towards him and Devi’lynn.

 “Move while monster eat,” he said and grabbed Teva’ryn’s upper arm, while Devi’lynn took hold of the other.
 Teva’ryn steeled himself for the pain.
 This time, he didn’t even flinch as they began to drag him backwards.
 He kept staring at the feasting giants for as long as he could.